MaHu4/FrauenLoop_flask_myFirstApp_finalProject/README.md

 - You setup a Heroku account and can deploy your project there, also from the start.
 - You will create a Postgres DB within Heroku, so you do not need to run a DB engine locally on your machine.
-- The template includes sample code to show a Google Map and some markers in it
+- The template includes sample code to show an Esri/ArcGIS Map and some markers in it
 - The template also includes a sample model with some prestored locations, just to test out the map functionality and make sure PostGis extension works too.

 The idea is you use this to get a first working version of these basic functionalities, and then start changing things to build your own app.